Hailey0528/CarND-LaneLines-P1/writeup_template.md

 One short coming of the current pipeline is that the interesting area has big effect on the result.
 As I chose the triangle area, except the bottom left point and bottom right point of the image, the third point is somehow important for the calculation.
 If the interesting region includes many line segments, like the trees, isolation belt, which we are not interested in.

-Another shortcomin is that, when the lane lines are under the sun light, the line segment can not be identified, which means, the pipeline can not work with high reliability in special circumstance.
+Another shortcomin is that, when the lane lines are under the sunlight, the line segment can not be identified, which means, the pipeline can not work with high reliability in special circumstance.

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to ...

-Another potential improvement could be to ...
+A possible improvement would be to select the specific color range of the image.
+The lane lines are either yellow or white.
+However, I am not sure, if it is the same under special circumstance, for example, under the sunlight.